Study Abroad in Netherlands

 Hallo!
 Welcome to the enchanting country of the Netherlands: home to rolling tulip fields, beachy coasts, and the culturally-packed streets of Amsterdam and The Hague!

 According to the Programme for International Student Assessment, the Netherlands educational system ranks 9th in the world, so the country will undoubtedly meet your academic requirements.
-While in the Netherlands, you and your new Dutch friends will most likely take classes in languages, history, mathematics, bookkeeping, art and philosophy.
+While in the Netherlands, you and your new Dutch friends will most likely take classes in languages, history, mathematics, bookkeeping, art, and philosophy.

 While you are abroad, fun and excitement will greet you after a full day of classes.
 You may see a performance by a professional theater group or check out a sporting event or music club with your host family.
-There are also many sights for you to behold such as the famous gardens of Keukenhof and the beautiful river of Amstel.
+There are also many sights for you to see, such as the famous gardens of Keukenhof and the beautiful river of Amstel.
 Your host family may introduce you to Uitsmijter spek en kaas, a dish made of eggs, bacon, and cheese.
 On special occasions, you will undoubtedly indulge your sweet tooth and devour Oliebollen, a special Dutch pastry, or Appeltaart, the Dutch version of apple pie.

 After an unforgettable adventure in the Netherlands, you will have countless stories and experiences to share with your friends and family!

 YFU USA is proud to send over 200 American students on cultural exchange with a full or partial scholarship each year.
-Financial assistance may be in the form of a merit-based scholarship, needs-based financial aid, or Legacy Grant for students who are previously involved in the YFU Community.
+Financial assistance may be in the form of a merit-based scholarship, need-based financial aid, or Legacy Grant for students who are previously involved in the YFU Community.
 Scholarships may vary in deadline, requirements, and eligibility.
 To learn more, please visit our Scholarships Page to find details on the following scholarships eligible for the Netherlands:

 YFU Legacy Grant